jeffgauthier/toynano/README.md

 # Install

-From GitHub in a conda environment (recommended):
+From GitHub in an isolated Conda environment (recommended):

 ```{bash}
 # clone this repository